occivink/mpv-music-player/README.md

 - Modular (if you write code for it :^)) graphical client
 - Optionally control the server with simple shell commands
 - Can be fully operated with mouse and/or keyboard
-- Only requires mpv to be installed
+- Only requires mpv to be installed (which you already have, right?)

 # FAQ